-Examinations Points There will be 4 announced exams 180 Daily written assignments and quizzes 40 These may be written assignments in or out of class, and announced as well as unannounced quizzes on the reading and/or the lectures.
+Examinations Points There will be 5 announced exams 180 Daily written assignments and quizzes 20 These may be written assignments in or out of class, and announced as well as unannounced quizzes on the reading and/or the lectures.
 There may also be online quizzes/assignments.
-Accessibility Paper - see handout for details 60 Service Learning Lab: Assessment/Teaching/Community outreach Assessment - see handout for details 120 IEP/final report/reflection - see handout for details 100
+Accessibility Paper - see CANVAS for details 60 Service Learning Lab: Assessment/Teaching/Community outreach I st day lab assignment - see CANVAS for details 20 Assessment - see CANVAS for details 120 IEP/final report/reflection - see CANVAS for details 100

-SOME PAPERS MAY BE TURNED IN BY E-MAIL.
 ALWAYS USE THE APPROPRIATE SUBJECT IN THE SUBJECT LINE WHEN E-MAILING!!